CharityInfinity/CharityInfinity/what-is-corpus-fund.md

   media_alignment: Right
   headline: "<strong>what is Corpus Fund?</strong>"
   content: <strong><span class="TextRun SCXW36978653 BCX0">Corpus Fund:<br> </span></strong><span
     class="TextRun SCXW36978653 BCX0">Corpus Fund can be considered as a capital of the organization where the funds can be generated and kept for the existence and support for the organization.
 It will be more helpful for the NGO to sustain during the difficult times.
-It is also known as "Emergency Fund".<br><br></span><strong><span class="TextRun SCXW36978653 BCX0">Need of corpus funding:<br> </span></strong><span class="TextRun SCXW36978653 BCX0">The main idea of going with corpus fund is that, it can be used for continuing the organization activity, If the grant is not received from the donor.
+  It is also known as "Emergency Fund".<br><br></span><strong><span class="TextRun SCXW36978653 BCX0">Need
+    of corpus funding:<br> </span></strong><span class="TextRun SCXW36978653 BCX0">The main idea of
+  going with corpus fund is that, it can be used for continuing the organization activity, If the grant is not received from the donor.
 There are two options available for the NGO, if the grant is not received from the donor, one is making some temporary arrangements or delay the activity.
   But the NGO is completely depends on the grant from the donor, since there is limited fund availble in the NGO, then we need to pause or delay the activity.
-But we have corpus funds , we can use it for making the temporary arrangements to continue the activity.
+But we have corpus funds, we can use it for making the temporary arrangements to continue the activity.
 And also grant received from donor is an exact budget for running the program and some of the regular expenses won't be covered in that budget, for example: paying rent for the building and so on.
 So we can use the corpus funds for that.
 Corpus Funds helps the organization to be financially secured.
 </span>
   media:
     image: "/uploads/2022/05/26/what-is-cf.jpg"